ARDS Comms December 2023

 If you want to know more about what dental care and advice we provide, talk to the Dental Therapist/Oral Health Therapist at your nearest clinic or call: 0800 TALK TEETH (0800 825 5833)

-All babies born in Auckland's main hospitals are automatically registered with the FREE Children's Community Dental Service.
-You will receive a text message to welcome you and your child will be invited to attend a free dental appointment when they are about 1 year old.
+All babies born in Auckland’s main hospitals are automatically registered with the free Children’s Community Dental Service.

 If your child is new to Auckland or new to New Zealand they may not be registered with us.
 To enrol/register your child,

-Once completed, at the bottom of the form, you can choose to either email the form or print and post to:
+Once completed, there are links at the bottom of the form; you can choose to either email the form or print and post to: